Shaleeta/607-2024/Goblin.md

 - [ ] Begin Recording
 - [ ] Determine background music
-- [ ] Start Audiobook cover
+- [x] Start Audiobook cover

 I have started a [Pinterest board](https://www.pinterest.ca/emilymcgovern20/cover-ideas-audiobook/) for inspiration and old covers for this story to try and create something more engaging and perhaps more 80s fantasy-esque.
 I have also been looking at background music for my audiobook using royalty-free music.

 ### March 9th
 - Today I looked at royalty-free music and found a few playlists that I feel match the theme and emotion of the story I will be reading.
-I found some on [Spotify](https://open.spotify.com/playlist/3ac7KKFi3O1pnBzVPtj7SB) and on Youtube here.
+I found some on [Spotify](https://open.spotify.com/playlist/3ac7KKFi3O1pnBzVPtj7SB) and on YouTube here.

+I have started my audiobook cover.
+I've decided I want to stay true to the old aesthetic of The Princess and the Goblin.
+I'll be making my cover in Photoshop as it's what I'm most familiar with.